peterrentz/peterrentz/README.md

-### What's My Status, Gladys?
+### Status

-I’m currently reading The Years of Lyndon Johnson: Master of the Senate by Robert Caro
+I’m currently reading The Years of Lyndon Johnson: Passage of Power by Robert Caro

-I want to learn Svelte.
-But would rather be taking pictures: www.peterrentz.com

-Fun fact: I have a physics degree but wish i studied history or writing.

-I love the web.

 <!--
 **peterrentz/peterrentz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.